CephalofairGames/frosthaven-faq/index.md

 **PQ 10 Explore the Reaches - I need to finish 5 scenarios that require Workshop Upgrades.
 What counts for that?**  Only scenarios that have those upgrades specifically listed in their scenario page count for this quest.

-**PQ 11** [o]You only count the 'item ingredients' of items you currently own.
+**PQ 11** <span class="hidden">You only count the 'item ingredients' of items you currently own.
 If those item ingredients themselves had other items as ingredients, those don't count.
-Item recipes don't have a 'memory' like that.[/o]
+Item recipes don't have a 'memory' like that.</span>

-**PQ 19** [o]"Gain the blueprint for the Abyss Axe" is an instruction for the player, not a PQ requirement.
+**PQ 19** <span class="hidden">"Gain the blueprint for the Abyss Axe" is an instruction for the player, not a PQ requirement.
 You gain this blueprint in your Craftable Supply (not the item itself) upon starting the quest, regardless of the level of your Craftsman.
-The activated ability of the Axe must be used on the hit that kills the enemy for it to count.[/o]
+The activated ability of the Axe must be used on the hit that kills the enemy for it to count.</span>

-**PQ 23** [o]When you complete this quest and open Envelope A, [o]immediately upgrade Building 81 to Level 2 at no cost.[/o][/o]
+**PQ 23** <span class="hidden">When you complete this quest and open Envelope A, </span><span class="hidden">immediately upgrade Building 81 to Level 2 at no cost.</span>

 ### 3.3 Events and Traits
 **Is my Ancestry another trait?** Effectively, yes, your Ancestry (quatryl, human, etc.) can operate as an additional Trait for your character.
 It operates like all other Traits on your character board.